IPod Touch (7th generation)

-The seventh generation iPod Touch (marketed as the iPod touch, colloquially known as the iPod touch (2019) or iPod touch 7) is a discontinued mobile device designed and marketed by Apple Inc. with a touchscreen-based user interface.
-It is the successor to the iPod Touch (6th generation), the first major update to the line since 2015.
+The seventh generation iPod Touch (marketed as the iPod touch and colloquially known as the iPod touch (2019) or iPod touch 7) is a discontinued mobile device designed and marketed by Apple Inc. with a touchscreen-based user interface.
+It is the successor to the 6th-generation iPod Touch, the first major update to the line since 2015.
 It was released on May 28, 2019, and discontinued on May 10, 2022.
 It was the final product in Apple's iPod product line.

 Features

 Software

 The seventh-generation iPod touch features iOS, Apple's mobile operating system.

 The seventh-generation iPod touch was introduced on May 28, 2019 running iOS 12.3.
 It can play music, movies, television shows, audiobooks, and podcasts and can sort its media library by songs, artists, albums, videos, playlists, genres, composers, podcasts, audiobooks, and compilations.
 Scrolling is achieved by swiping a finger across the screen.
 Alternatively, headset controls can be used to pause, play, skip, and repeat tracks.
 However, the EarPods that came with the seventh-generation iPod touch do not include a remote or microphone.